brightandmatt/brightandmatt/index.md

 ### Walt Buchan

 Walt Buchan is a service designer and user researcher.
 Walt has led teams as Director of Research at cxpartners and Principal User Researcher at Nationwide Building Society amongst others.
 As a service designer he’s worked with L&C Mortgages, University of Auckland and TVNZ.
 As a user researcher he’s worked with Google and Defra, amongst many others.
 He’s spoken at international and national UX conferences, is a peer reviewer for Smashing Magazine, and mentors students and colleagues.
-Most recently Walt’s work has focussed on integrating User Centred Design practices into enterprises as they adopt scaled Agile operating models.
+Most recently Walt’s work has focussed on integrating user centred design practices into enterprises as they adopt scaled Agile operating models.

 ### Ben Bywater

 Ben Bywater is a user researcher.
-Ben has worked on a number of Government services at the DfT and DEFRA over the past four years (Street works, Clean Air Zones, Ivory, Future Farming Grants) and before that for several world leading UX agencies (Flow, CX Partners) and technology brands (Nokia, Microsoft).
+Ben has worked on a number of Government services at the Department for Transport and DEFRA over the past four years (Street works, Clean Air Zones, Ivory, Future Farming Grants) and before that for several world leading UX agencies (Flow, CX Partners) and technology brands (Nokia, Microsoft).
 Ben is a passionate user advocate who ensures that teams keep users at the heart of their thinking and delivery.
 Ben has spoken at a number of UX conferences and was the technical editor for Smashing UX Design: Foundations for Designing Online User Experiences.

 ### Sam Groves

 Sam Groves is a design researcher.
 Sam has worked as a Lead Design Researcher at Disclosure Scotland, Senior User Researcher at both Ministry of Justice and Scottish Environmental Protection Agency amongst others.
 She has extensive experience of working with a range of users including vulnerable and hard-to-reach groups.
-Sam is passionate about UCD, influencing behaviour change within organisations and through public speaking.
+Sam is passionate about user centred design, influencing behaviour change within organisations and through public speaking.

 ### Andrew Millar